linrunner/tlp-doc/installation/fedora.rst

 -------------
 To complete the installation you must enable TLP's service: ::

-   systemctl enable tlp.service
+   sudo systemctl enable tlp.service

 You should also mask the following services to avoid conflicts and assure proper operation of TLP's :doc:`/settings/radio` options: ::

-   systemctl mask systemd-rfkill.service systemd-rfkill.socket
+   sudo systemctl mask systemd-rfkill.service systemd-rfkill.socket

 .. seealso::